Richardinho/blog-posts/kara-erickson-review.md

 [36:54](https://youtu.be/CD_t3m2WMM8?t=2214)

 Form projection is where you project content into a form element.
-E.g, you have a wrapper component something like this:
+E.g, you have a wrapper component that looks something like this:
 ```
 <form>
   <ng-content></ng-content>